 For a detailed list of premarital or prenuptial benefits - check out our blog, "Reasons Why You Should Consider a Texas Prenup".

 To get started on your premarital or prenuptial agreement, our Houston law firm can help!
-Our Texas attorneys have been helping families in Houston obtain and enforce premarital and prenuptial agreements for 25+ years.
+Our Houston attorneys have been helping families in Houston obtain and enforce premarital and prenuptial agreements for 25+ years.
 To discuss your options, Call (713) 909-7323or contact us online 24/7.

 Regardless if you've been married 6 months or 6 years, you and your spouse can still discuss your options and move forward with a postmarital agreement.
 Postmarital or Postnuptial agreements ( or "Postnups" for short) is a written agreement executed after a wedding has taken place.
 Similar to prenups, postnups can help couples settle family matters, property, assets and other financial concerns during the marriage or in the event of separation or divorce.
 Postnups can also convert the character of marital properties from community property into separate property of a spouse, or vice versa.